 Blue Light Event at Barmouth RNLI

-There was lots of excitement and enthusiasm at the RNLI Boathouse on the promenade in Barmouth on Saturday 6th August when all the local Emergency Services joined forces to hold their annual ‘Blue Light Day’.
+There was much excitement and enthusiasm at the RNLI Boathouse on the promenade in Barmouth on Saturday 4th August when the local Emergency Services joined forces to hold their annual ‘Blue Light Day’.

-Organised by PCSO David Hughes there were stalls, displays and demonstrations from North Wales Police, HM Coastguard, South Snowdonia Search and Rescue, Air Ambulance, the Royal Society for the Protection of Birds, Welsh Hearts/Calonnau Cymru and the Royal National Lifeboat Institution.
-Each organisation came together to show the general public the important role they play and to provide information about our emergency services in an entertaining, interactive and informative manner.
+Organised by PCSO David Hughes there were stalls, displays and demonstrations from North Wales Police, HM Coastguard, South Snowdonia Search and Rescue, and the Royal National Lifeboat Institution.
+Each organisation came together to show the general public the important role they play and to provide information about our emergency services in an interactive and informative manner.

 Altogether it was a very successful day and a great example of what can be achieved when public sector partners join forces in an effective safety campaign.